status-im/discover-dapps/DAppStoreSpecification.md

 Moreover, having SNT is not required to see (and benefit from) a well-curated list of DApps; only if you want to effect the rankings on that list do you require tokens, which also makes the UX considerably easier for non-technical users.

 From the perspective of DApp Developers - they must still spend some capital to rank well, just as they currently do with SEO and AdWords etc.,  but _they stand to earn most of that back_ if the community votes on their product/service, and they can withdraw their stake at any time.
 The algorithm is entirely transparent and they know where they stand and why at all times.

+## Notes

+The beauty of Ethereum to me, can be summed up simply:

+`By deploying immutable contracts to a shared, public computational surface - contracts whose data can be read deterministically by anyone with access to the internet - we can encode idealism into the way we run society.`

+What's more, **what's different this time**, is that the idealism exists independently of the people who encoded it, who inevitably become corrupted, because we are all human.

+However, there is hope in cryptoeconomics, which is not about egalitarianism, but about designing systems with no central point of control.
+Decentralisation is the goal; egalitarianism is a great success metric.
+But not the other way around, because egalitarianism is not something for which we can reasonably optimise.

 ## Copyright
 Copyright and related rights for this specification waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).